How to Apply Conditional Formatting to Cells

 var rule = ruleCollection.GetRule(0);

-// Edit styling
+// Edit the background color styling of the rule

 rule.PatternFormatting.BackgroundColor = "#B6CFB6";